 \section{Asymptotic Results}

-Since the aim of this paper is more on the definitions and discussions of IRF, we just provide below the main steps in the expansions of the nonparametric estimators of the IRFs.
-Some regularity conditions needed for such expansions are given in online appendices.
+Since the aim of this paper is more on the definitions and discussions of IRF, we just provide below the main steps in the expansions of the nonparametric and semi-parametric estimators of the IRFs.
+Some regularity conditions needed for such expansions are given in online Appendix D.